oneeve8/kobble-data/content/feamber.md

 This is a limited realm.

-It has boundaries, limits, it is defined
+It has boundaries, set limits, it is defined by a mind.

 We are spiritual beings dwelling in a physical body.